WisdomSky/CasaOS-LinuxServer-AppStore/Apps/Oscam/README.md

 # Oscam

-An Open Source Conditional Access Module Software Used For Descrambling Dvb Transmissions Using Smart Cards.
-It's Both A Server And A Client.
+An Open Source Conditional Access Module software used for descrambling DVB transmissions using smart cards.
+It's both a server and a client.

 ---